ramazanefegurkan/PBCW5/README.md

 - Validation rules ensure data integrity and enforce business rules.
 - Fluent Validation is integrated into MediatR's behavior pipeline to validate requests before they are processed.

-### 4. Dependency Injection with Autofac
-- Autofac is used for managing dependencies.
-- All services and repositories are registered in Autofac Container for Dependency Injection.

-### 5. Middleware for Logging Requests and Responses
+### 4. Middleware for Logging Requests and Responses
 - A middleware logger class is designed to log all incoming requests and outgoing responses.
 - This ensures that every interaction with the API is tracked and can be reviewed for debugging and auditing purposes.

-### 6. Reporting with Dapper
-- A reporting method is created using Dapper for `Customer` and its related models.